rsaluja-saluja/SpringIoC/ReadMe.txt

 	Use Autowired annotation with engine property in Car.java.
 It will call default ctor and doesn't call setter method setEngine()
 	USe @Autowired with setter method, it will cal default ctor and also call setter method USe @Autowired with parametrized ctor, carbean should be defined with ctor arg instead of property tags

+	Use Bean Configuration to define autowired beans be default the bean name is same as method name.

+Autowiring limitation:
+	@Autowired(required = false) can be used to make the property false.
+		By Default its true, it will throw exception is bean is not available.
+	@Qualifier("engineBMW") along with @Autowired
+		If more than one bean then also give error.